isomerpages/moe-chijsjc/_academic-development/Applied Subjects/Design & Technology.md

 #### **Our Objectives**

-D&T prepares students for living and working in an ever-changing world by helping them recognise the need for new or modified products/systems.
+D&amp;T prepares students for living and working in an ever-changing world by helping them recognise the need for new or modified products/systems.
 It gives students the capacity and confidence to design, make and evaluate the products/systems independently.

-The objectives of the D&T curriculum are as follow:
+The objectives of the D&amp;T curriculum are as follow:

 *   To engage the creative and inquisitive instinct of students by using design in problem-solving,
 *   To develop basic design thinking and communication skills,